-Novel apparently based on Scott's experiences at Gilsland Spa, with a boarding house called "Shaws Castle", and another "at the well".
+Novel apparently derived from Scott's experiences at Gilsland Spa, with a boarding house called "Shaws Castle", and another "at the well".
 The wide variety of characters and intrigues, (including a well-to-do young man urgently seeking a wife), are also no doubt drawn partly from the society he found there.

 Sutherland, J. 1995.
 The Life of Walter Scott: A Critical Biography; Blackwell, Oxford